 On December 1, 2002 the Authority entered into a direct financing lease agreement with the CSJC in conjunction with the issuance and payment of the 2002 Lease Revenue Bonds for the construction of the Desalter Treatment Plant.
 The lease payments are equal to the principal and interest of the debt service requirements of the bonds.
 In November 2014, CSJC issued \$20,361,090 in Lease Revenue Bonds and the proceeds were used to refund the 2002 bonds.
 When the 2002 bonds were refunded, the lease agreement related to those bonds was replaced with an amended and restated lease agreement with CSJC in conjunction with the issuance of the 2014 Lease Revenue Bonds.
-As of June 30, 2017, the outstanding lease receivable totaled \$18,064,065.
-See Note 5 for additional information.
+As of June 30, 2018, the outstanding lease receivable totaled \$16,831,592.
+See Note 5 for additional information related to bonds.